-When we were in Italy last summer, my husband was desperate to go to Marenello to see some Ferraris, but unfortunately it was just too far for us to travel to.
+When we were in Italy last summer, my husband was desperate to go to Marenello to see some Ferraris, but unfortunately, it was just too far for us to travel to.
 Luckily, Elizabeth from Wander Mum did get to go to The Ferrari Museum and for car enthusiasts everywhere what’s not to love?
 I know that my son would jump at the chance to be able to get close to these historic cars and trying out the F1 simulator and pit stop challenge.

 Not far from another unmissable site of Pompeii, Laura from Have Kids Can Travel discovered the historical delights of the ancient Greek city of Paestum.
-On the grounds you can discover ruins, mosaics and temples of the city that was taken over by the Romans in 273BC.
+On the grounds, you can discover ruins, mosaics and temples of the city that was taken over by the Romans in 273BC.
 Meanwhile, the museum itself houses excavated treasures from the ancient town, while children are able to move freely and explore the exhibits over three floors.

 Whales of Iceland

-There are several fascinating museums and art galleries in the centre of Reykjavík – it really is a case of take your pick.
+There are several fascinating museums and art galleries in the centre of Reykjavík – it really is a case of taking your pick.
 Before our whale watching trip, however, we wanted to take Monkey to an exhibition which would showcase the stunning marine life in the surrounding waters.
 The Whales of Iceland is an excellent attraction which houses 23 life-sized models, as well as huge skeletons and interactive displays.
 There’s even a little drawing corner for youngsters to get creative.

 The Norwegian Petroleum Museum